 Post-Divorce Actions Difficult to Enforce

 Most of these online services use out-dated and "general" stock documents which are not drafted with any consideration about what to do if one party violates the Divorce Decree and the unlying agreement used to create it.
-For example, if the Divorce Decree states that the Wife shall have exclusive use and possession of the marital home and that Husband shall sign over the deed to her, these general documents typically do not specify a deadline for him to do so (how do you enforce it, if there is no deadline for compliance?).
+For example, if the Divorce Decree states that the Wife shall have exclusive use and possession of the marital home and that Husband shall sign over the deed to her, these general documents typically do not specify a deadline for him to do so (how do you enforce it in Spartanburg County or Greenville County, if there is no deadline for compliance?).

 Another problem, particularly important in South Carolina, is that these documents don't typically define terms to specifically line up with what our statutes allow.
 Take alimony, as an example.
 In South Carolina, we have specific types of alimony which can be ordered, all of which have particular rules about when (and if) they can be modified or terminated post-divorce.
 If the documents don't define what type of alimony is being paid by one party to the other, how will a future family court judge know what to do if a modification or termination action is later filed?
 Both parties will end up having to hire attorneys, and possibly financial experts, to sort through the mess later down the road, thus eliminating any cost-savings on the front-end.
 Is it really worth the added risk?

 Children's Issues Vary from Family to Family